 All people in the world need universal qualities in relationships with their nearest and dearest.
 We need love, unconditional acceptance, safety, respect and trust, as well as words and actions directed at us, which express those values.

-Family life is not about the number of hours spent together, but about what we do and who we are in this time.
+Family life is not about the number of hours spent together, but about what we do and who we are at this time.

 The Two Hours For Family is a social campaign for strong family relations, to be together and not “beside” each other.
 We encourage everyone to turn 15th May – the International Day of Families – into a day dedicated to reflection on the quality of our relationships with our family members.
 Let us stop for a minute, take a look at each other and our families.
 Let us ask a question: When was the last time I found out something new about my family?
 When was the last time we did something together?